-British Gas resumes shareholder payout as bills rise
+British Gas owner Centrica resumes shareholder payout as bills rise

 - Published